SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

 Walk The Promenade – “Riva”

-Palm-lined waterfront promenade called “Riva” is the iconic place in Split, it’s the place to see and be seen.
-It is the stage for all the happenings in Split: New Eve celebration, protests, strikes, concerts.
-Riva is the place where citizens of a Split stroll, meet, interact and take a coffee in one of the many cafes that the Riva is flanked with.
+Palm-lined waterfront promenade called “Riva” is the iconic place in Split, it’s a place to see and where to be seen.
+It is the stage for all the happenings in Split: New Year's Eve celebration, protests, strikes, concerts.
+Riva is the place where the citizens of Split stroll, meet, interact or take a coffee in one of the many cafes that the Riva is flanked with.

 ONE DAY TRIPS FROM SPLIT

-UNESCO protected the old town of Trogir is located on an island and connected with the bridges with the mainland and the Čiovo island.
+UNESCO protected, the old town of Trogir is located on an island and connected by bridges with the mainland and the Čiovo island.
 This city–museum is known for the well-preserved buildings of Renaissance, baroque and Romanesque style.
 The best-known sites include the Cathedral of St. Lawrence, Cipiko Palace, Kamerlengo Castle and St. Mark's Tower, the City Gates: Land Gate and The Clock Tower and City Loggia.

 TROGIR, SOURCE: coomins.wikimedia.org

 In Roman time Salona was the administrative centre of Roman province of Dalmatia.
 With 60.000 inhabitants it was the 4th largest town in Roman Empire destroyed in the 7th century by the attacks of Avars and Slavs.
 Today the remains of the monumental buildings like amphitheatre and forums, temples and thermae witness of those great times of Salona.
 Salona remains are located in the city of Solin.